Law Day 2026

 Get Creative:

 Create a video (two minutes or less) that responds to one of the four prompts below.
-Be creative.
-We encourage students to express themselves as they see fit!
+Be creative with this - we encourage students to express themselves how they see fit!

 Submissions should be of the students’ original work.